jamaljsr/polar/README.md

 Here's a short list of ideas for features that may be beneficial to add in future releases (in no particular order):

-- Network snapshots with the ability to import/export them.
-These could also be used as templates to quickly boot up a network with predefined nodes and channels.
-The templates could be hosted github to allow community contributions.
+- Importing network templates from external sources (such as GitHub) to allow for community contributions.
 This may require a scripting system built-in.
 - Sample app projects/code in different languages (Python, Typescript/JS, Go, C#) showing how to connect to the Lightning/Bitcoin nodes from an external app.
 - Bitcoin Block Explorer & GRPC/REST API Explorers to have access to all of the node RPC API's graphically, without needing to fallback to the Terminal.